Chymyst/curryhoward/README.md

 There are two possible implementations of the given type; the "trivial" implementation always returns `None`, and is rejected by the algorithm because it ignores the information given in the original data.

-Generally, the algorithm prefers functions that use more parts of the disjunction.
+Generally, the algorithm prefers implementations that use more parts of the disjunction.